 Social indices seek to describe as well as predict phenomena that are often poorly measured and ill-defined.
-A fortiori, the act of constructing and reporting the index can yield new information, which can be used to guide more appropriate measurement or experimental design and refine future indexing (see [13] for a creative example using Bernardo's [5] fundamental comment on information maximization as a criteria).
+A fortiori, the act of constructing and reporting the index can yield new information, which can be used to guide more appropriate measurement or experimental design and refine future indexing (see Fuentes and A Holland 2006) for a creative example using Bernardo's 1979 fundamental comment on information maximization as a criteria).

-Most indices, as functions on observed or observable data, are essentially linear or non-linear collections of (almost always) non-independent variables for the purpose of projecting a multidimensional concept onto a univariate scale of comparison.
-The scale of comparison - the range of the index - though arbitrary, is completely determined by the scheme for index construction and the characteristics of the underlying data (see for instance the Environmental Sustainability Index (ESI) [2], [3]).
-It is vital that any useful index be thoughtfully constructed in consideration of the way in which the consumers of the index - principally policymakers - typically focus on relative rankings rather than absolute scores.
-This is certainly true for development indices - where relative performance can drive international aid, excite or discourage potential donors, and (at least) bolster or embarrass politicians and elected officials.
+Most indices, as functions on observed or observable data, are essentially linear or nonlinear collections of (almost always) non-independent variables for the purpose of projecting a multidimensional concept onto a univariate scale of comparison.
+The scale of comparison-the range of the index-though arbitrary, is completely determined by the scheme for index construction and the characteristics of the underlying data (see for instance the Environmental Sustainability Index (ESI) (Abayomi et al. 2008, 2010).
+It is vital that any useful index be thoughtfully constructed in consideration of the way in which the consumers of the index-principally policymakers-typically focus on relative rankings rather than absolute scores.
+This is certainly true for development indices-where relative performance can drive international aid, excite or discourage potential donors, and (at least) bolster or embarrass politicians and elected officials.

-1.1 An index as a statistical object
+1.1 An Index as a Statistical Object

-Our goal in this paper is to suggest a straightforward framework for an index that remains a brief, cogent summary of important multidimensional concepts, accounts for measurement error, and conveys this information in a way that illustrates a discrimination among - or significant differences between - the results that policymakers will be able to use.
-Wolff et al. (see [45]) have illustrated the significant effect measurement error may have on an index score using the Human Development Index (see [39]) as an example.
+Our goal in this paper is to suggest a straightforward framework for an index that remains a brief, cogent summary of important multidimensional concepts, accounts for measurement error, and conveys this information in a way that illustrates a discrimination among-or significant differences between-the results that policymakers will be able to use.
+Wolff et al. (see Wolff 2008) have illustrated the significant effect measurement error may have on an index score using the Human Development Index (see Place holder for Human Development 2011) as an example.
 By varying assumptions about the exactness of the data, the propriety of the computational formula, and the choice of quantile cut-offs for classifying countries they demonstrate a striking inconsistency with the reported values of the HDI.

-Our contribution is consonant with Wolff et al's work in that we seek to incorporate Morgenstern's insistence (see [24]) on including distributional information (or variance) with point estimates.
+Our contribution is consonant with Wolff et al's work in that we seek to incorporate Morgenstern's insistence (see Morgenstern 1970) on including distributional information (or variance) with point estimates.
 Our approach is a priori instead of post hoc, though, in that we offer a framework for the computation of measurement error available to the index constructor at the point of construction and not as a suffix or revision to completed work.

-In the methodology section below we outline a generalized procedure for considering an observed value of a cross national index as some point estimate y generated as a linear combination of random predictors X. We consider the construction of the index as an simultaneous estimation problem of the weights c - the specific linear combination to use - the point estimate for each country and associated confidence intervals.
+In the methodology section below we outline a generalized procedure for considering an observed value of a cross national index as some point estimate y generated as a linear combination of random predictors X. We consider the construction of the index as an simultaneous estimation problem of the weights c-the specific linear combination to use-the point estimate for each country and associated confidence intervals.